matejbizjak/kumuluzee-nats/jetstream/README.md

 - stream (The stream to attach to.
 If not supplied the stream will be looked up by subject)
 - subject (required)
 - durable (required)
-- bind (whether this subscription is expected to bind to an existing stream and durable consumer)
+- bind (whether this subscription is expected to bind to an existing stream and durable consumer - if true, both need to be specified)

 #### Creating dynamic consumers during runtime